 This project followed a human-centered, agile approach.
-This included a discovery research period, where Code for America shadowed state and county staff, interviewed benefit recipients, and held technical discovery sessions with IT staff to understand enterprise priorities.
+This included a discovery research period, where Code for America shadowed and interviewed more than 100 state and county staff, and benefit recipients.
+They held technical discovery sessions with IT staff to understand enterprise priorities.
 Outcomes of the interviews included:

-- More than 100 interviews and shadowing sessions. - Tangible, targeted suggestions from state, county, and Tribal staff regarding how to ask specific questions based on typical client responses.
-For example, county staff suggested a change to the description of the state housing support program in order to more accurately convey eligibility to clients. - Benefits recipients also give ongoing, actionable feedback, like explaining confusion in the household builder page that led to a clearer description of who should be included.
+- Tangible, targeted suggestions from state, county, and tribal staff regarding how to ask specific questions based on typical client responses.
+For example, county staff suggested a change to the description of the state housing support program in order to convey eligibility more accurately to clients. - Benefits recipients also give ongoing, actionable feedback, like explaining confusion in the household builder page that led to a clearer description of who should be included.

-Following a human-centered design approach, the team released a minimum viable product in two pilot counties for a subset of benefits programs available to single adults.
-The pilot included frequent, iterative releases, gradually adding features and capabilities in 2-week sprints.
+Following a human-centered design approach, the team released a pilot in two counties.
+The pilot included a minimum viable product with a subset of benefits programs available to single adults.
+Frequent, iterative releases gradually added features and capabilities in two-week sprints.
 Between January 2021 and March 2021, there were 13 product releases.

 Minnesota developers and system architects partnered with Code for America to build the project, including directly contributing code and participating in agile rituals like sprint planning, retrospectives, and client research.
-The goal of the project was to reduce the application time from 1-2 hours to under 20 minutes without further burdening state, county, and Tribal staff with applications processes.
-Once the pilot period ends and an application is in production, the project team will sunset the legacy application and handoff service delivery to DHS staff.
+The goal of the project was to reduce the application time from one-two hours to under 20 minutes without further burdening state, county, and tribal staff with application processes.
+After the pilot period, the project team decommissioned the legacy application and handed off service delivery to DHS staff.

-MNIT, DHS, and Code for America are incorporating best practices learned from this project, such as cloud computing, DevSecOps, and automation to other areas of the MNIT organization supporting DHS.
+MNIT, DHS, and Code for America are incorporating best practices learned from this project, such as cloud computing, DevSecOps, and automation, to the other areas of MNIT that support DHS.